aai-institute/pyDVL/docs/30-data-valuation.rst

 Leave-One-Out values
 ====================

+The Leave-One-Out method is a simple approach that assigns each sample its *marginal utility* as value:

+$$v_u(x_i) = u(D) − u(D \setminus \{x_i\}).$$

-The Leave-One-Out method is a naive approach that should only be used for testing purposes.
-One particular weakness is that it does not necessarily correlate with an intrinsic value of a sample: since it is only marginal utility, it can happen that the training set is large enough for a single sample not to have any significant effect on training performance, despite any qualities it may possess.
-Whether this is indicative of low value or not depends on each one's goals and definitions.
+For the purposes of data valuation, this is rarely useful beyond serving as a baseline for benchmarking.
+One particular weakness is that it does not necessarily correlate with an intrinsic value of a sample: since it is a marginal utility, it is affected by the "law" of diminishing returns.
+Often, the training set is large enough for a single sample not to have any significant effect on training performance, despite any qualities it may possess.
+Whether this is indicative of low value or not depends on each one's goals and definitions, but other methods are typically preferable.

 .. code-block:: python